 According to Tushar, one of the strategies is the ‘Three Highly Important Tasks’, or the ‘3 HITs’.

-“Your not creating a schedule, you’re just saying these are my top three priorities or goals for the day.
+“You’re not creating a schedule, you’re just saying these are my top three priorities or goals for the day.
 You’ll say, no matter what, I’ll achieve these and get important tasks done for the day.”

-It doesn’t matter when in the day the tasks are to be completed, as long as its get done for the day.
+It doesn’t matter when in the day the tasks are to be completed, as long as they get done for the day.
 Tushar is convinced that this method of time management is much more productive than other systems because you prioritize your tasks, you’ll be able to manage your time better compared to scheduling tasks for a full week.

 “The worst thing a person can do with his time is to go through the day, unthinkingly, just like going on a hamster wheel.
 By doing this is the opposite of high performance and opposite of Islam.”